department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-usability-staging-0520/686-usability-staging-research-plan.md

  - Assess user acceptance of various "remove" workflows

 ### Research questions
-1. In what section VA.gov would users expect to find the 21-686c?
+1. In what section of VA.gov would users expect to find the 21-686c?
 How would they navigate there?
 2. Are the form instructions clear and complete?
 Will users know what documents and info they will need to complete the form?
 3. Do participants understand how the 21-686c works as a multi-purpose form?
 4. What are the "sticking points" in the various form workflows?
 What workflow combinations cause users problems (add-spouse/add-child, add-child/add-student, add spouse/report divorce)?
 5. Where do users need examples, more guidance or improved section headers as they interact with the form?
 6. Will users understand when and how to upload additional documentation?
 7. Is the information on the confirmation page clear and complete?
-8. Can users complete the longer scenarios is less than 30 minutes?
+8. Can users complete the longer scenarios in 30 minutes or less?

 Additional Questions

-9. What are users' experiences with dependents on there VA benefits, and the current 21-686c (paper, digital, VSO, etc.)?
+9. What are users' experiences with dependents on their VA benefits, and the current 21-686c (paper, digital, VSO, etc.)?
 10. What workflow combinations (scenarios) do users consider likely?

 ### Hypotheses